 By 2026, TOMAK will achieve three key outcomes.

 TOMAK is a broad program, engaging with many aspects of farming life.
 Our logo is a visual representation of ‘wholeness’ and optimism for a more prosperous future.
 We can imagine a cluster of houses positioned around a strong village centre, or a family sitting and eating a nutritious meal together.
 The motif is also reminiscent of patterns in Timorese ‘tais’, a traditional woven fabric often featuring complex, multi-coloured designs.

-Whilst green is the favoured colour for many agricultural programs, TOMAK has embraced bold purple hues.
+Whilst green is the favoured colour for many agriculture programs, TOMAK has embraced bold purple hues.
 Purple reflects the program’s strong commitment to principles of gender equality and social inclusion.
-It is also the colour of nutritious sweet potatoes grown across Timor-Leste, and is favoured in tais designs of certain regions.
+It is also the colour of nutritious sweet potatoes grown across Timor-Leste and is featured in tais designs of certain regions.